-I was interested to see that blowhard Richard Carrier has commented very abrasively on the subject of AI.
+I was interested to see that blowhard Richard Carrier has commented very dogmatically & abrasively on the subject of AI.
 See here:

 AI Is Garbage and a Bubble (Please Learn This) • Richard Carrier Blogs

 It is likely that the biggest problem with AI is that it's over hyped.
-At least part of reason for this, I'd tender, is a result of chatbot behavior which gives every impression of a talking, walking sentience; humans have a deep instinct that if it talks and walks like a duck then its a duck.
-Talking in particular is very convincing of the presence of sentience.
-But that's like a primitive person unaware of our hi-tech times looking in our very perfect mirrors or listening to a perfect recording and concluding he's seeing or hearing a real human there and then; it's a very natural and understandable knee-jerk reaction to conclude that such are evidence of the immediate presence of a sentient being.
+At least part of reason for this, I guess, is a result of chatbot behavior which gives every impression of a talking, walking sentience; humans have a reactive tendency to think that if it talks and walks like a duck then its a duck.
+Responsive talking, in particular, is very convincing of the presence of sentience.
+But that's a bit like a person from a primitive culture, unaware of our hi-tech times, looking in our very perfect mirrors or listening to a perfect recording and then inferring as a first-off conclusion that he's actually seeing or hearing a real human there and then; it's a very natural and understandable knee-jerk reaction to conclude that such are evidence of the immediate presence of a sentient being.

-But chatbots are only another human-computer interface.
-It is chatbot's very human like language interface which is fooling a lot of people and if the investment bubble bursts we could be in for some trouble.
+But chatbots are only another (albeit very sophisticated) human-computer interface.
+It is chatbot's very human like language behavior which is fooling a lot of people and if the investment bubble bursts we could be in for some trouble.
 But then are things as bad as Richard says?
-He's well known for being a blowhard and he may well be blowing just a little too hard here (again).
+He's well known for being a blowhard and he may well be blowing just a little too hard (again).

-The quasi human interface which Chatbots provide is impressive and can give the impression we are talking to an entity which is super-intelligent.
-But then using SQL (Structured Query Language) to interrogate a big database can also be very impressive.
-I regard AI language models as a step (perhaps quite a few steps in fact!) beyond SQL.
-I personally would want to congratulate the AI research community on providing us with a natural language interface to knowledge and information.
+The quasi human interface which chatbots provide is impressive and can give the impression we are talking to an entity which is super-intelligent.
+But then using SQL (Structured Query Language) to interrogate a big computer database can also be very impressive.
+I regard AI language models as a step (perhaps quite a few steps in fact) beyond SQL.
+I personally would want to congratulate the AI research community on providing us with a natural language interface as a way of accessing knowledge and information.
 Thanks and Well done; you deserve an accolade of two.
-I have some appreciation about how AI works after my involvement on The Thinknet Project.
+I have a measure of appreciation about how AI works after my involvement on The Thinknet Project.
 That involvement started in the 1980s (but later morphed into a project in Quantum Mechanics).

-In creating AI based on the human thinking* model it is a fairly sound inference that it is going to be very, very fallible; after all humans are very epistemically fallible; in fact ask Richard himself just what he thinks of the fallible conclusions of many of his fellow humans on whom he has been known to blow very hard.
-However, although likely overstated his post is worth a read especially by some of those rich CEOs who don't understand what they are dealing with.
+But in creating AI based on the human thinking* model it is a fairly sound inference that it is therefore going to be very, very fallible; after all, humans are very epistemically fallible; in fact ask Richard himself just what he thinks of the fallible conclusions of many of his fellow humans on whom he has been known to blow very hard.
+His criticism of AI is on a par with some of his criticism of his fellow humans; like humans, like AI.
+However, although Richard's post is probably overstated it is worth a read especially by some of those rich CEOs who don't understand what they are dealing with.
 It might sober them up a bit on the subject.

 No comments: